-Peace, Love & Ecotourism
+Peace, Love, & Ecotourism

-If you want an in-depth look into the lives and history of the local Quaker community, pick up a copy of the “Monteverde Jubilee Family Album.”
+For an in-depth look into the lives and history of the local Quaker community, pick up a copy of the “Monteverde Jubilee Family Album.”
 Published in 2001 by the Monteverde Association of Friends, this collection of oral histories and photographs is 260 pages of local lore and memoirs.
 It’s very simply bound and printed but well worth the $20 price.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.